Serpent Tongue: Chapter Twenty-Four: In the Atlantic

 He gave her a price and said "I'll even throw in the dagger," which Hope hadn't been expecting at all, but she found it rather interesting, so she decided to say nothing and just hand over the gold.

 "One more thing—" Hope yelped in pain as he grabbed her hand and cut deeply along her palm, red springing instantly from the wound and he caught the droplets in a small tin, apparently delighting in her outrage.
 "Works better when its infused with your blood."

 Hope muttered something unsavoury under her breath that made Adrian grin as he offered her a cloth to press against the wound.
 This time Hope didn't bother to stifle the full-on glare that she tossed in his direction before leaving and slamming the door shut extra hard behind her.

 Aggie was barely sleeping, the words of the Fates still ringing in her ears.
 Galen's concern had been touching, but she didn't dare to think of if that prophecy had meant him or Hope, but her mind conjured up the images regardless.
-Hope pale and bloodless, eyes unseeing; Galen clutching at his chest as blood fell from his wounds before he collapsed.
+Hope bloodless, eyes unseeing; Galen clutching at his chest as blood fell from his wounds before he collapsed.

 She viciously shook those thoughts out of her head.
 No, she wouldn't let that happen!

 The lamp at her bedside flickered once and most ominously, casting shadows over the book in her hands.
 She hadn't yet opened the Necronomicon, maybe because she was afraid doing so would cause the prophecy to come to pass, which was ludicrous, as prophecies could never be outrun, perhaps forgotten or denied, but that didn't cause them to cease by force of will.

 Aggie opened the Necronomicon to gaze down on the pages.
 There were symbols instead of actual words and for a moment they were utterly useless until Aggie realized that they all made complete sense to her.